emdgroup-liquid/liquid/src/docs/pages/form-validation.md

 ## Accessing props

 Accessing props works just as it would with native input elements.
-The props that a Liquid Oxygen component holds its content in can be found on the component's documentation page.
+The props, which allow you to access component-specific values, are documented in each component's documentation page.

 ### Example